The remote shell you already own and never switched on

 And that unsigned-scripts toggle I told you to leave off?
 That’s the discipline.
 If every script in your library is signed, a compromised technician account can’t quietly run arbitrary code across your clients’ fleets through your own tooling.
 Convenience that becomes an attack path isn’t convenience.
 Leave it off.

-If you’re selling managed Defender and you’re still RDP-ing in to triage, you’re billing time for a problem Microsoft already solved for you.
+If you’re selling managed Defender and you’re still RDP-ing in to triage, you’re billing time for a problem Microsoft already solved for you — assuming you’ve licensed the fix.

 Live Response isn’t there to make remote access faster.
 It’s there to make “let me get on the machine” a non-event.

-Turn it on this week.
-The next incident will thank you.
+Check which tenants are licensed, turn it on this week, and the next incident will thank you.